InflowCRM/public-api-docs/README.md

-# Witaj w dokumentacji InflowCRM API
+# Welcome to the InflowCRM API Documentation

-Witaj w oficjalnej dokumentacji API dla InflowCRM.
-Znajdziesz tutaj wszystkie informacje potrzebne do integracji z naszymi usługami.
+Welcome to the official API documentation for InflowCRM.
+Here you will find all the information you need to integrate with our services.

-Oferujemy dwa rodzaje API, aby sprostać różnorodnym potrzebom deweloperów:
+We offer two types of APIs to meet the diverse needs of developers:

-- **[REST API](docs/rest-api/README.md)**: Klasyczne i proste w użyciu API, idealne do większości zastosowań.
+- **[REST API](docs/rest-api/README.md)**: A classic and simple-to-use API, ideal for most applications.
-- **[GraphQL API](docs/graphql/README.md)**: Elastyczne i wydajne API, które pozwala na precyzyjne zapytania o dane.
+- **[GraphQL API](docs/graphql/README.md)**: A flexible and efficient API that allows for precise data queries.

-Wybierz API, które najlepiej pasuje do Twojego projektu i zacznij budować!
+Choose the API that best suits your project and start building!